jbexta/AgentPilot/README.md

 - Token prioritizer
 - Local LLM support
 <br><br>
-> _“Harnessing an agent is like taming a wild horse; one must be firm enough to assert control, yet gentle enough not to be kicked in the face.” - Sun Tzu_
+> _“Harnessing an agent is like taming a wild horse; one must be firm enough to assert control, yet gentle enough not to be kicked in the face.” - Sun Tzu GPT_